Skip to main content

 perioral dermatitis

-There is a well-known link between using a topical steroid (steroid creams, gels, ointments, etc) on the face and developing perioral dermatitis.
+Using a topical steroid (steroid creams, gels, ointments, etc) on the face can cause people to develop perioral dermatitis.
 Many cases develop soon after using a topical steroid on the face for another condition, such as mild eczema.

 It is also possible to rub some steroid onto the face without realising it - for example, after using steroid creams on another part of the body and then rubbing or scratching the face before washing the hands.

-To diagnose perioral dermatitis, a doctor will usually just look at its appearance.
+Diagnosing perioral dermatitis can usually be done by a doctor looking at its appearance.
 There is not much else that looks like it but there are a few other conditions it can be mistaken for:

 Tests are usually not needed unless perioral dermatitis does not improve with treatment.
 If it is not improving or has unusual features, a referral to a dermatology specialist may be made who may consider other tests such as a skin biopsy.